ThoughtWorksInc/daffy/README.md

     return analyzed_df
 ```

 Like type hints for DataFrames, Daffy helps you catch structural mismatches early and keeps your data pipeline documentation synchronized with the code.
+Column validation is lightweight and fast.
+For deeper validation, Daffy also supports row-level validation using Pydantic models.
 Compatible with both Pandas and Polars.

 ## Key Features

+**Column Validation** (lightweight, minimal overhead):
 - Validate DataFrame columns at function entry and exit points
 - Support regex patterns for matching column names (e.g., `"r/column_\d+/"`)
 - Check data types of columns
 - Control strictness of validation (allow or disallow extra columns)

+**Row Validation** (optional, requires Pydantic >= 2.4.0):
+- Validate row data using Pydantic models
+- Batch validation for optimal performance
+- Informative error messages showing which rows failed and why

+**General**:
 - Works with both Pandas and Polars DataFrames
 - Project-wide configuration via pyproject.toml
 - Integrated logging for DataFrame structure inspection